 Floating Poetry, Meandering Mindscape, Berlin, Germany (2023)

-Floating Poetry, Meandering Mindscape, Performance view, solo performance, 2023, ink on canvas, quadriptych, 1500 × 840 cm over-all; individual panels 1500 × 210 cm
+Performance view, Floating Poetry, Meandering Mindscape, 2023, ink on canvas, quadriptych, 1500 × 840 cm overall; individual panel 1500 × 210 cm

 Floating Poetry, Meandering Mindscape, Berlin, Germany (2023)

-Floating Poetry, Meandering Mindscape, the title of this performance event references a long. history of literary artistic gatherings.
-The Orchid Pavillion Gathering of 42 literati, including — most notably Wang Xizhi (303–361) — took place during the Spring Purification Festival.
+Floating Poetry, Meandering Mindscape, the title of this performance event references a long history of literary artistic gatherings.
+The Orchid Pavillion Gathering of 42 literati, including—most notably Wang Xizhi (303-361)—took place during the Spring Purification Festival.
 The attendeesn engaged in a drinking contest known as “floating goblets” in which rice-wine cups were floated down a small winding creek along whose banks sat the waiting participants.
 Whenever a cup stopped, the person closest to the cup was required to empty it and write a poem.
 In the end, twenty-six participants composed thirty-seven poems.

 Inspired by this historical, poetic event and longing for a utopian garden-like community, Yahon Chang’s performance delves into the moment of creating an indecomposable space where his act of painting brings us to a mystical union with the essence of being itself.
 His poetic imagination, with its fleeting lucidity, inhabits our elusive being.
 In collaboration with Isang Yun’s music, Chang’s performance allows us to experience for ourselves the constitutive phenomena of the Orchid Pavillion Garden in their indecomposable totality, in their indistinction, in their reciprocal penetration and in their movement and fluidity.